 In an article titled....'Patients with gout can be cured in primary care.

 'Uric acid is predominantly renally excreted and the common heritable component of gout results from relative inefficiency of urate excretion.
 Chronic kidney disease, metabolic syndrome and drugs that reduce renal function (e.g. thiazide diuretics, beta-blockers and ACE inhibitors) will all lead to reduced elimination.'
+In plain English, this drug can cause you to have gout.
+No problem, there is another drug just for that.

 The ALLHAT Trial